 Types of Appointment

 These are University of Hawai`i at Mānoa faculty whose academic appointment is in the same department that houses the graduate program with which their graduate faculty appointment is affiliated.
-In the case of interdisciplinary graduate programs (e.g., EECB, MB, PhD in Education, and CIS), regular graduate faculty may include faculty from a number of graduate programs.
+In the case of interdisciplinary graduate programs (e.g., EECB, MB, PhD in Education, and CIS), regular graduate faculty may include faculty from a number of graduate programs as well as research units within their respective college (e.g., CDS, CRDG, HIMB, PBRC).
 The regular faculty members of each graduate program administer the various aspects of their programs, including student admissions, curriculum structure and academic policies, etc. In addition, they determine the rights (including voting rights) and responsibilities of cooperating, affiliate, and other members of their graduate faculty, as they pertain to the governance of their graduate program.
 Faculty who change graduate programs within the university lose their regular graduate faculty status in the former graduate program and may be appointed as regular graduate faculty in the second program.

 In addition to serving as regular faculty in graduate programs housed in their home academic departments, faculty members may serve as cooperating graduate faculty in graduate programs housed in other academic departments.
 However, faculty members must first serve as regular faculty in their home graduate programs, if such exist, before serving as cooperating faculty in other graduate programs.
 Graduate faculty from other University of Hawai`i campuses may serve as cooperating graduate faculty for UH Mānoa graduate programs.

-These are individuals who are not faculty members of UH but who are both qualified and willing to serve as graduate faculty and to help advise graduate students.
-Graduate faculty who have resigned from UH may be reappointed as affiliate graduate faculty, if appropriate.
+These are individuals who are not faculty members of UH, but who are both qualified and willing to serve as graduate faculty and to help advise graduate students.
+They may only serve as a Level 1 member.
+Graduate faculty who have resigned from UH may be reappointed as AGF, if appropriate.
 Affiliate graduate faculty appointments must be processed as non-compensated appointees using the Payroll Notification Form (PNF) and renewed as appropriate.
 Please attach the PNF and a current CV to the Affiliate Graduate Faculty Appointment Form.

 These may be, but are not limited to post-doctoral fellows, junior researchers, non-faculty researchers or other qualified individuals who are temporary employees of UH.
 Their primary responsibilities tend to be in research, but who may have the expertise to help contribute to a student’s master’s thesis or doctoral research.